What are “DCF Sense Checks”?

 3. Calculate terminal value

-4. Discount cash flows to today
+4. Discount cash flows to the investment date

 5. Calculate implied share price from enterprise value using the bridge